This post was most recently updated on June 22, 2021

 Have no fear, there is still hope to have your information removed!
 Don’t get discouraged, you can get more with honey than you do with vinegar.
 Your first step should be contacting the source directly with a call or email to notify them of your interest in removing the content.

-A simple phone call can sometimes do the trick.
+Sometimes, a simple phone call can do the trick.
 Go directly to the source and avoid a run-around with other departments.
 These sources have the ability to take down or edit your information directly depending on their authority within the department.

 Contacting any legal advisor in the office might give you more of a headache than answers and results.
 Bringing up a legal case directly involves much more insight and attention, which we’ll get to later in this article.